Cumberland deputies investigating attempted child abduction

 Stay on top of breaking news stories with the ABC11 News App

-The incident happened Wednesday around noon.
-Shannon Northrup, a mother of three, said her 11-year-old daughter Abbygail was outside when a white Ford pickup with three men inside pulled up in the private drive separating her home from her next-door neighbor's.
+The incident happened Wednesday around noon on Linwood Drive.
+Shannon Northrop, a mother of three, said her 11-year-old daughter Abbygail was outside when a white Ford pickup with three men inside pulled up in the private drive separating her home from her next-door neighbor's.

 "He says come on, get in the car, gets out and tries to grab me.
 I start running and I go inside and tell my mom," said Abbygail.